 We would love to share the Scouting experience with your young person.
 If Scouts looks like something your children would like to try then you are welcome to come along for a couple of sessions with the relevant unit (Cubs, Scouts, or Venturers) without looking at membership.
 It does take a few weeks to start understanding the Scouts customs and practices.

 This online form commences a provisional membership period.
-Your child can remain a provisional member for up to three months.
+Your child can remain a provisional member for up to 6 weeks.
 Within that time, if and when your child chooses to become a full member they will be invested as an Australian Scout and start wearing the uniform.

 Before the investiture ceremony, you will need to purchase a uniform shirt for your child.
 Each section of the scouting program (Joeys, Cubs, Scouts, Venturers and Rovers) has a different coloured shirt.
 Shirts are available from either of the online Scout Shops – https://www.sctscouts.org.au/shop/ or https://scoutshop.com.au/